Joe Montana: Quarterback controversy and departure

 With Montana healthy and ready to play, a quarterback controversy soon emerged.
-Steve Young had proven his effectiveness in the two years he played while Montana was injured, and many fans and players alike felt that they had made the transition to Steve Young.
+Steve Young had proven his effectiveness in the two years he played while Montana was injured, and many fans and players alike felt they had made the transition to Steve Young.
 Furthermore, Young did not want to play if he was used only as a backup.
-Nevertheless, there was also a strong sentiment that Montana was the "face of the franchise" and it would be right for him to remain so.
+Nevertheless, there was also a strong sentiment Montana was the "face of the franchise" and it would be right for him to remain so.
 A rift in the locker room developed, and Montana ultimately requested a trade.
 Young eventually led the team to another Super Bowl victory, which helped him emerge from Montana's shadow.

 Kansas City Chiefs (1993–1994)

-Although the Phoenix Cardinals had offered the 49ers their first round draft pick (4th overall) in the upcoming NFL draft and a three year $15 million dollar contract to Montana, the quarterback vetoed the trade offer.
-Montana was then traded to the Kansas City Chiefs on April 20, 1993, for the Chiefs first round draft pick (18th overall) in the 1993 NFL draft and he subsequently signed a $10 million contract for three years.
+Although the Phoenix Cardinals had offered the 49ers their first-round draft pick (4th overall) in the upcoming NFL draft and a three-year $15 million contract to Montana, the quarterback vetoed the trade offer.
+Montana was then traded to the Kansas City Chiefs on April 20, 1993, for the Chiefs first-round draft pick (18th overall) in the 1993 NFL draft and he subsequently signed a $10 million contract for three years.
 His trade was the catalyst for the subsequent Chiefs' free-agent signing of star Los Angeles Raiders running back Marcus Allen on June 9.
 The arrival of Montana and Allen, both former Super Bowl MVPs, generated much media attention and excitement in Kansas City.
 Chiefs general manager Carl Peterson had spent the 1993 off-season bringing in players to run a West Coast offense under the direction of new offensive coordinator Paul Hackett, who at one time served as 49ers quarterbacks coach to Montana and who would report to incumbent head coach Marty Schottenheimer.

 The Chiefs mailed three jerseys to Montana.
 One was number 3, his number from Notre Dame, which the Chiefs had retired in honor of Hall of Fame kicker Jan Stenerud, who offered to let him wear it.
 Another was number 19, which he wore in youth football and also briefly in training camp of the 1979 season with San Francisco, and the third was number 16, which Hall of Fame quarterback Len Dawson offered to let Montana wear since the organization had retired it.
 Montana declined Dawson's and Stenerud's offers and wore 19 instead.
 During the Chiefs' first offseason practice, the defensive players all remained behind after their session concluded to watch the offensive team practice "because they wanted to see Joe Montana play.
 That's what those guys thought of the trade.
 It gave everybody hope we could win a championship.
 That's why it was such a special time."